siddharthsingh025/Microservices-with-GO/README.md

-	" as we know we use json.Marshal to encode our jason data but while using this we alocated memory and which make it slower , so what we do - go has json.encoder() that is very fast and encode the data and write to response directly "
+	" as we know we use json.Marshal to encode our jason data but while using this we alocated memory and which make it slower , so what we do - go has json.encoder() that is very fast and encode the data and write to response directly " _

+	" ToJson serializes the contents of the collection to JSON NewEncoder provides better performance than json.Unmarshal as it does not have to buffer the output into an im memory slice of bytes this reduces allocations and the overheads of the service "

 _lets add encoding and writing logic to product in data package_ :